 Today’s Mazda3 has four decades worth of predecessors in the form of a station wagon or a coupe - the GLC, 323 and Protegé.
-Today, the 2018 Mazda3 is available as an athletic hatchback or a sleek sedan.
+Today, the 2019 Mazda3 is available as an bold hatchback or a sleek sedan.
 But even though the Mazda3 has seen so many changes and advancements, one thing about it remains the same: Mazda’s driving philosophy of “Jinba Ittai,” representing the harmony between car and driver.

 Since its debut in 2004, the Mazda3 has gone on to become the best-selling Mazda in the world, with more than 5 million sold.
 It’s earned the distinction of reaching 1 million sales faster than any vehicle in Mazda history.

 Mazda3’s success can be attributed to a variety of things.
 From its unbelievably engaging driving dynamics, to its award-winning design and unparalleled quality.
 From the first time you lay eyes on a Mazda3, to the very first turn of the steering wheel, it’s easy to see why drivers have fallen in love with it.
 With its class-leading features, advanced technology and safety components, you can see why drivers have kept coming back throughout the vehicle's 40 year history.